Taxonomic Classification of Cannabis sativa L.: from biology to cultural and medicinal relevance

 What is taxonomic classification

-Simplified, it functions as an inverted pyramid: at the top is the Domain, which encompasses virtually all life on Earth, and at the base is the Species, the most restricted and individualized level.
+Simplified, it functions like an inverted pyramid: at the top is the Domain, which encompasses virtually all life on Earth, and at the base is the Species, the most restricted and individualized level.
 The further down the hierarchy, the fewer organisms fit into the group, but the closer their relationship.

 This method is essential for identifying and naming living beings, as well as highlighting their relationships and evolution.